 Is the lender also agreeing to cancel the seller's obligation to repay the loan in full?
 Not necessarily.
 Some lenders ask sellers to sign new, unsecured promissory notes before approving the short sale.
 Other lenders, without asking for new promissory notes, reserve their right to collect the deficiency—the remaining balance of the debt—within the fine print of their short sale approval documents (which you might not even see until the property sale is nearly due to close).
 After the short sale closes, the lenders start collections proceedings against the borrowers.
 Other lenders assign the debts to collection agencies, which then go after the sellers for repayment after the short sale closes.
 But in some states, first mortgages are non-recourse loans, meaning that you can't be sued for a mortgage deficiency after a short sale.
 (Learn which states prohibit a deficiency judgment after a short sale.)

 To be certain that you will not be on the hook to make any more mortgage payments after your short sale closes, ask your lender and get their answer in writing.
 If your lender refuses to give you a straight answer, contact an attorney to see if there are any state laws prohibiting your lender from collecting the deficiency.

 If your lender forgives you for a deficiency after a short sale, you may owe taxes on the forgiven amount.
 That's because it's considered income by the IRS, upon which you may owe federal and state income tax.
-Under the federal Mortgage Forgiveness Debt Relief Act of 2007, you may be able to exclude from your income all or a portion of the amount of forgiven debt in a short sale, but only if all of the following requirements are met:
+Under the federal Mortgage Forgiveness Debt Relief Act of 2007, you may be able to exclude from your income all or a portion of the amount of forgiven debt in a short sale, but only if: